Darniss/sms_ecofy/README.md

 ## 📱 About SMS ECOFY

-**SMS ECOFY** is a simple, elegant, and intelligent app that helps you **organize and summarize your SMS messages**.
+**SMS ECOFY** is a modern, intelligent, and eco-conscious messaging app that **organizes, summarizes, and analyzes your SMS messages** in one beautifully designed place.
-No more endless scrolling or switching between apps — SMS ECOFY simplifies your inbox with **AI-driven categorization, smart insights, and eco-friendly tracking.**

-> “Save time, save trees, and feel the vibes 🌱💬”
+No more chaos in your inbox — SMS ECOFY brings structure, emotion, and environmental awareness into your daily messaging.

+✨ **What Makes SMS ECOFY Unique**
+- 🌱 **Eco Saving:** Tracks how many paper bills you’ve replaced with SMS and gives you an Eco Score.
+- 😊 **Smart Analysis:** Detects the emotional tone of messages and represents it visually using expressive emojis.
+- 🚫 **Spam Protector:** Protects users from known spammers by leveraging community-based spam tracking.

+> Save time, understand emotions, and make your digital life greener. 🌿

 ---

-## 🚀 Smart Features
+## 🚀 Core Features

 ### 🧠 Smart Monitoring
-Automatically detects and classifies incoming SMS into categories such as:
+Automatically detects and categorizes your SMS messages into:
 - 🚫 **Spams**
 - ⚠️ **Alerts**
 - 🔐 **OTPs**